Investigation of learning abilities on linguistic features in sequence-to-sequence text-to-speech synthesis: Experiments

 This experiment showed: Q1) Increasing parameter size greatly improved naturalness.
-Q2) The difference in encoder structure did not make much difference in Japanese.
-Q3) Self-attention did not improve naturalness for models with large parameter size.
-Self-attention was expected to improve naturalness for models with small parameter size according to our previous research \cite{DBLP:conf/icassp/YasudaWTY19}, but any improvement was undercut by alignment errors caused by poor training in this experiment.
-Q4) The Tacotron system with large parameter size using the CBHL encoder slightly outperformed the pipeline system using the same mel-spectrogram and the same neural vocoder.
+Q2) The CBHL encoder performed better than the CNN encoder for systems with the small parameter size.
+The difference in encoder structure however did not make much difference for systems with the large parameter size.
+Q3) Self-attention did not improve naturalness for models with the large parameter size.
+Self-attention was expected to improve naturalness for models with the small parameter size in accordance with our previous research \cite{DBLP:conf/icassp/YasudaWTY19}, but any improvement was undercut by alignment errors caused by poor training in this experiment.
+Q4) The Tacotron system with the large parameter size using the CBHL encoder slightly outperformed the pipeline system using the same mel-spectrogram and the same neural vocoder.

-In the previous research \cite{DBLP:conf/icassp/YasudaWTY19}, our Tacotron systems did not match the pipeline systems in terms of the quality of synthetic speech, and we hypothesized that one possible reason was linguistic feature limitation, but this hypothesis turns out to be incorrect.
+In the previous research \cite{DBLP:conf/icassp/YasudaWTY19}, our Tacotron systems did not match the pipeline systems in terms of the quality of synthetic speech, and we hypothesized that one possible reason was the linguistic feature limitation, but this hypothesis turns out to be incorrect.
 The main reason is simply the parameter size.

-When a model has sufficient parameter capacity, we confirmed that the Tacotron systems can learn to compensate for the lack of other rich information and accurately predict mel-spectrogram without requiring additional contextual labels, which are used in the pipeline systems such as part-of-speech tags and syntactic analysis results.
-The score of the best Tacotron system (large parameter size, the CBHL encoder) is better than that of the pipeline system, but, as expected, the difference is smaller than what the literature reported in the past since both systems use autoregressive modeling and the same neural vocoder.
+When a model has sufficient parameter capacity, we confirmed that the Tacotron systems can learn to compensate for the lack of other rich information and accurately predict mel-spectrogram without additional input contextual labels such as part-of-speech tags and syntactic information that are used in the pipeline systems.
+The score of the best Tacotron system (large parameter size and CBHL encoder) in our experiment scored higher than that of the pipeline system, but, as expected, the difference is smaller than that reported in the literature since both systems use autoregressive modeling and the same neural vocoder.

-There are many differences between Tacotron and Tacotron 2 apart from the use of neural vocoders as we described earlier.
+There are many differences between Tacotron and Tacotron2 apart from the use of neural vocoders as we described earlier.
 Our result, however, reveals that such changes are not fundamental differences and do not bring about significant improvements, at least, for our Japanese TTS systems using phonemes.
 Our analysis results indicate that the major improvements simply come from the model capacity.